zhaouv/vscode-markdown-draw/README.md

 Its API it free for 1000/month, but you have to provide a card.
 They charge a one-time non-refundable setup fee of $1.
-Anyway the calling script of mathpix API is easy to write, I may pay them one dollar and then provide a new button later.
+Anyway the calling script of mathpix API is easy to write, I may pay provide a new button later.

 ## License